What Is the Best Wastewater Treatment System for Textile Plants?

 Best Membranes for Textile Wastewater

 Common wastewater treatment membranes include EPDM membranes and PTFE membranes.
-EPDM membranes are made from rubber, while PTFE is made from synthetic polymers that contain fluorine.
+EPDM membranes are made from rubber, while PTFE is made from synthetic polymers.
 PTFE membranes have the following qualities:

 - Durability and density